JasonGuoo/calculator-mcp/README.md

 [简体中文](./readme.zh.md) | [日本語](./readme.jp.md)

 ---
+## Why do I need this?

+Large Language Models are notoriously poor at exact arithmetic—they may hallucinate numeric facts or return imprecise results. **Calculator-MCP** gives your agent a deterministic, 34-digit-precision oracle, ensuring every calculation is trustworthy and reproducible.

+---
 ## Supported Expressions

 Calculator-MCP understands standard arithmetic along with a focused set of scientific functions and constants.